VCE The Arts Electives

 These units allow students to develop compositional skills by exploring ways in which the intention of the choreographer can be expressed through movement with the use of phrasing, spatial organisation, elements of movement and group structures.
 Solo and group dance works from 1900 to present day are analysed, concentrating on the influences and compositional techniques used.
 The students will also focus on the technical complexities, accuracy, performance skills and composition in the performance and interpretation of a learnt group dance and the composition and performance of their own solo dance works.

 “It is recommended that students have three to four years dance and/or movement experience prior to the commencement of VCE Dance.
 This experience might focus on a specific dance style or could involve development of a personal movement vocabulary.”

-Students are expected to purchase (is they don’t already have) a pair of foot undies, along with the expectation that students are to attend “Top Acts”, perform at the end of semester Performance Evening (practical exam) and one of the workshops offered throughout the year.
+Students are expected to: have their own foot undies, attend “Top Acts” excursion and perform at the End of Semester Performance Evening (practical exam) and one of the workshops offered throughout the year.

 VCE MUSIC PERFORMANCE

 This study develops intellectual, aesthetic and cultural understanding of the value and importance of music in solo and group settings.
 As soloists and members of groups, students develop skills in preparing programs of music works, and apply musicianship as they create music and interpret and analyse solo and ensemble works in a range of styles.